Janya-Grey/VS-C-Codes/README.md

-# VS-C-Codes
+# VS-C-Codes-Alpha-Test
-All the C codes I will make onwards of 1st semester of college.
+Trying new C codes in this branch.